 Another interesting part of the whole package is the fact that it is shipping with a modular sheath system.
 Thanks to the system, the knife can be carried on MOLLE, vertical belt, or horizontals belt.

 Overall, it’s a very good survival knife, which receives extremely positive reviews from the customers.
 If it had a better pommel, I would not have any complaints.
 It might even be a candidate for the best survival knife for the money.

 The knife is made in the USA if you are one of those who cares about that.

 ESEE 6P-B Plain Edge Fixed Blade Survival Knife

-This is the ESEE 6P-B, a full tang, fixed blade survival knife with a plain edge and Micarta handle.
-ESEE knives is a line of survival knives made in the USA by Rowen Mfg.
+This is the ESEE 6P-B, a full tang, fixed blade survival knife with a plain edge, and a Micarta handle.
+ESEE knife is a line of survival knives made in the USA by Rowen Mfg.
 Survival knife reviews are always praising their knives, and this one deserves it as well.

-It is an 11.75 inches long knife with a 6.5-inch blade made of the 1095 steel.
-This high carbon steel is not exactly new and it stains easily, but the 6P-B is coated in black powder, making it a non-issue.
+It is an 11.75 inches long knife with a 6.5-inch 1095 steel blade.
+This high carbon steel is not exactly new and it stains easily.
+That’s possibly one of the reasons why the engineers at ESEE coated the 6P-B in black powder.
 The drop point blade is ground flat, which in my opinion is the best grind for survival usage.

-The handle is made of linen Micarta, which is a material that will provide excellent grip, especially in wet conditions.
+The linen Micarta handle provides excellent grip, especially in wet conditions.
 That’s certainly a great feature to have when it’s pouring outside you have hammer tent poles into the ground.

-The sheath is your standard black molded polymer.
-It is very functional and can be clipped to your backpack.
+The sheath is your standard black polymer.
+It is very functional and you can clip it to your backpack.

 As with other ESEE knives, this one receives very positive customer ratings on the web.
 Definitely recommended.